parkernilson/supabase-postgres/README.md

-# Parkernilson Fork of Supabase/postgres with following modifications
+# Parkernilson Fork of Supabase/postgres with the following modifications
 1. Includes pldebugger extension

 ## Versioning
 The goal is to sync this fork with the upstream repo occasionally.
 Versioning will reflect the version of supabase/postgres that it is based on.

-The following documentation comes directly from the upstream repo without modifications.
+I.e. `parkernilson/supabase-postgres:15.1.1.84` will be `supabase/postgres:15.1.1.84` with the above enhancements.

 # Postgres + goodies